jonschumaker/cisco-business-aggregator/README.md

 2. Search for the company's official website using Tavily
 3. Ask you to verify the URL (or provide the correct one)
 4. Search for the URL in the database to find the matching SAVM ID
+5. Ask you to verify if the correct company was matched
+6. If incorrect, allow searching for the right company by name
-5. Check if an existing report is available (within the last 30 days)
+7. Check if an existing report is available (within the last 30 days)
-6. Either display links to existing reports or generate a new one
+8. Either display links to existing reports or generate a new one

 This is the recommended way to research a single company quickly, as it provides:
 - Interactive verification to ensure the correct URL is used
+- Interactive verification to ensure the correct company is identified
 - Intelligent URL matching between search results and database entries
 - Access to existing reports without unnecessary regeneration
 - Direct links to all report formats (Markdown, Word, JSON)

+### Human-in-the-Loop Verification

+The application includes two key verification steps where human input is requested:

+1. **URL Verification**: After finding a potential company URL, the user is asked to verify if it's correct or provide the correct URL
+2. **Company/SAVM_ID Verification**: After matching the URL to a company in the database, the user is asked to verify if the correct company was identified, or search for the correct one by name

+These verification steps ensure accuracy and allow manual correction when automatic matching fails.

 ### Running the Full Research Agent